huangv22/ForkIt/Documentation/ForkNotes.md

 ## Nices to Have
 * Ability to take and add a picture to the recipe
-* Receipe: Move Steps on long tap
+* Recipe: Move Steps on long tap

 ## Not Doing
 * Recommendations